justliam42/MSOE-notes/Classes/CSC 1110/Example 6.md

 There is nothing syntactically or logically wrong with the code you've provided.

 Liam says:
-while technically correct, a human might imagine
+while technically correct with the